Bookbinding

 - sew the signatures together

-- tighten the signature once it’s been sewed to the previous ones, before a kettle stitch and moving onto the next one
+- tighten the signature once it’s been sewn to the previous ones, before a kettle stitch and moving onto the next one

-- don’t over tighten or you’ll risk tearing the paper or creating a bow in the spine, i.e. the open edges start to fan out
+- don’t over tighten or you’ll risk tearing the paper or creating a bow in the spine—the open edges start to fan out as if the book is always somewhat open

 - when the text block is done, jog the block to the top and to the spine for alignment

-- clamp down the text block leaving the spine exposed for gluing and glue the spine cloth to the spine
+- clamp down the text block leaving the spine exposed for gluing and glue the mull to the spine

 - leave the overhangs free since the endpapers need to be placed between them and the first and the last page